openvinotoolkit/openvino_tensorflow/examples/README.md

 In this case, we're using the default image of Admiral Grace Hopper.
 As you can see, the network detects and draws the bounding box around the person correctly.

 Next, try it out on your own image by passing the path to your new input.
-You can provide either absolute or relative path in the argument e.g.
+You can provide either absolute or relative path e.g.

 ```bash
 $ python3 examples/object_detection_sample.py --input=<absolute-or-relative-path-to-your-image>